-All Plants Are Harmless When Left Alone
+Most Poisonous Plants and Flowers Are Harmless When Left Alone

 I am the kind of person who likes to touch things.
-Mike used to get upset with me when we went to flower shows because I always had to touch the plants, never considering that I could be harming them, or worse yet that they could be harming me.
+Mike used to get upset with me when we went to flower shows because I always had to touch the plants, never considering that I could be harming them, or worse: they could be harming me.
 That was back during the days before I became a Master Gardener and began studying plants in depth—the good, as well as the bad and the ugly.

 I know now that a plant is the product of a series of chemical reactions that produce useful materials like carbohydrates, proteins, fats, gums, resins, and enzymes.
 Unfortunately, they also produce other chemicals that can adversely affect animals as well as people.